 The Registrar and Deputy Registrar do not attend meetings of the Registration Appeals Committee.
-All administrative preparation and support to the Committee is provided by two registration staff who have no decision making authority within the Committee.
+All administrative preparation and support to the Committee is provided by two registration staff who have no decision making authority.

 e) Describe your internal review or appeal process.